How does in home care work? Clients often ask this question in an effort to understand the entire procedure.

 - When you are ready, a nurse conducts a structured interview to identify your care needs in the comfort of your home.

-- Assessments are free of charges and take between one and two hours, frequently followed by additional phone conversations.
+- Assessments are free of charges and usually take between one and two hours, frequently followed by additional phone conversations.

 - The assessment protocol outlines a client’s health and personality profiles.
 It covers from your medical history to behavioral traits, from nutrition and housekeeping needs to mobility and incontinence issues, and much more.